Information compiled by Esther O’Moore Donohoe and Chris Jones

 Full details of Irish Rail services for Pope Francis’s visit can be found here.

-Croke Park is around a 16 minute walk from the Connolly Red Line stop or either the Parnell or Marlborough Green Line stops.
+Croke Park is around a 16 minute walk from the Connolly Red Line stop.

 All Bus Eireann services will operate to and from Busáras or its immediate surrounding area (Beresford Place, Amiens St, George’s Quay and Custom House Quay).
 From there, you can get the DART from Connolly to Drumcondra, connect to Dublin Bus or walk to the stadium in approx. 25 minutes.